Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers face Luis Arraez and the Miami Marlins at LoanDepot park on Wednesday.
-First pitch is at 6:40 PM ET.
+Mookie Betts and the Los Angeles Dodgers will see Braxton Garrett on the hill for the Miami Marlins in the final game of a three-game series, Thursday at 6:40 PM ET.

-The Dodgers are -165 moneyline favorites in this matchup with the Marlins (+135).
-The total is 9 runs for this game (with +100 odds on the over and -120 odds to go under).
+The Dodgers are favored in this one, at -125, while the underdog Marlins have +105 odds to play spoiler.
+The game's over/under has been set at 8.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.